Banging Toolbox

 DeWalt vs. Milwaukee drills?

 In terms of power and performance, DeWalt and Milwaukee drills are pretty much neck-and-neck.
-The 18-volt models of both brands put out the same amount of power, but the Milwaukee generally have higher RPM versus the DeWalt’s.
+The 18-volt models of both brands put out the same amount of power, but the Milwaukee generally offers a higher RPM versus the DeWalt.

-Electricians generally prefer Milwaukee drills for this reason, while most builders tend to go for DeWalt or Makita.
+Electricians generally prefer Milwaukee drills for this reason, while most carpenters tend to go for DeWalt or Makita.

 What is the best DeWalt cordless drill?
 You really can’t go wrong with the DCD996 20V MAX 1/2 inch hammer drill, which comes as part of the DeWalt DCK299P2 20V Brushless Cordless Drill and Impact Driver Kit reviewed below.

-The DCD996 has a three-speed setting and is capable of peaking at 2000 RPM.
-It also has an all-metal transmission that allows for faster speeds and more efficient run-time.
+The DCD996 features a three-speed setting and is capable of peaking at 2000 RPM.
+Moreover, it utilizes an all-metal transmission that facilitates faster speeds and more efficient run time.

 Here’s how I compare other tools made by Dewalt and Milwaukee.